The Story Project

 Share this story

 If your class are anything like the children we know, then they’ll be fascinated by how ‘stuff’ works.
-Particularly, how adults decide things – who is in charge, who makes the rules and how is it made fair?
+Particularly, how adults decide things – who is in charge, who makes the rules and how it is all made fair.
 These questions, and their associated concepts, can be tricky to understand…but very interesting for inquisitive children who want to know how the world runs.

 British Values was introduced to the UK curriculum over 10 years ago to help prepare children for life in modern British.
 The values include democracy, rule of law, individual liberty and mutual respect and tolerance.
 Teaching these values helps children to understand how the country runs, how we include people of different beliefs, and why laws are important.